christophhagen/Clairvoyant/README.md

 #### `/last/<METRIC_ID_HASH>`

 Get the last value of the metric.
 The `<METRIC_ID_HASH>` are the first 16 bytes of the SHA256 hash of the metric `ID` as a hex string (32 characters).
-Authentication of the request depends on the chosen implementation.
+Authentication of the `POST` request depends on the chosen implementation.
+The response is a `Timestamped<T>` with the last value of the metric, encoded with the supplied binary encoder.
+If no value exists yet, then status `410` is returned.

 #### `/history/<METRIC_ID_HASH>`

 Get the logged values of a metric in a specified time interval.
-The time interval is provided in the request body as a binary encoding of a `ClosedRange<Date>`.
+The time interval is provided in the `POST` request body as a binary encoding of a `MetricHistoryRequest` containing the start and end dates of the interval, and a maximum count of elements to return.
+The request can be performed chronologically (start < end) or reversed (end > start).
 Authentication of the request depends on the chosen implementation.
+The response is a `[Timestamped<T>]` with the values in the provided range (up to the given limit).

+#### `/push/<METRIC_ID_HASH>`

+Add values to a metric through the web interface.
+This function is mostly needed to push metrics to other vapor servers.
+Updating a metric is only allowed if `canBeUpdatedByRemote` is set to `true` when the metric is created.
+The request body of the `POST` request contains a `[Timestamped<T>]` encoded as binary data.

 ### Pushing to other servers

-**This feature is not implemented yet**
+Metrics can be configured to automatically transmit the logged values to a remote server for monitoring or persistence.
+To configure this feature, one or more `RemoteMetricObserver`s can be added to each metric.
+Whenever a new value is set, then the metric attempts to send all pending updates (including any previously failed values) to the remote observer using the `push` route specified above.

+The remote server must have a metric with the same `id` registered with the observer, and the metric must be configured with `canBeUpdatedByRemote = true`.

 ### Receiving from other servers

-**This feature is not implemented yet**
+To receive a metric pushed from a remote server, configure a metric with `canBeUpdatedByRemote = true`.
+Any time a new value is received the metric will be updated with this value.
+The last value as well as history data can be accessed as with any other metric.

 ### Complex types